ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/index.md

 #### Using psql shell
 {: #accessing-database-introduction-connect-psqlshell}

 To use the [psql shell](https://www.postgresql.org/download/){: external} to connect to your databases, run the following command.
-You can copy the commmand from the service dashboard.
+You can copy the command from the service dashboard.

 ```
 psql "host=<host_name> user=<user_name> port=<port> sslmode=verify-full sslrootcert=<CAFilePath>"